Ajaykandibedala/Job-Mela-Simple-React-App/README.md

  http://localhost:3000
 ```
 ## Contributing
-If you'd like to contribute to SeekJob, please follow these steps:
+If you'd like to contribute to Jobmela, please follow these steps:

 1. Fork this repository.
 2. Create a new branch for your feature or bug fix.